smorrrs/Speedrun-Resources/autosplitter_guide.md

 However, we can find something called a pointer that will lead us to the right memory address even across sessions by performing a pointer scan.

 Watch [GH105](https://www.youtube.com/watch?v=rBe8Atevd-4)

+Important Note: When you double-click a pointer scan result to add it to your addresslist, it will be added with String[0] as its Type.
+Change this as appropriate in order to see its value.

 # Writing an Autosplitter Script